Minoxidil For Hair - benefits, uses and side effects

 No!
 Now you know about minoxidil side effects, history, usage and function.
 So you understand that minoxidil can only influence the follicle health factor of hair loss and not the internal health bit.
 For that, you need a holistic approach and that's where Ayurveda and nutrition come in.
 That's why Traya combines three sciences to fix your hair loss.

 Minoxidil is FDA approved, safe to use and is effective in treating androgenic alopecia when used as part of a complete treatment.
 But make sure you use it with a doctor prescription and in the correct dosage.
-If you want more information about your hair loss condition and minoxidil side effects then book a free call with Traya's hair experts today.
+If you want more information about your hair loss condition and minoxidil side effects then take the hair test with Traya today.

 Popular ArticlesHair fall solution for men | Hair fall treatment for women | Almond oil for hair | Hair thinning | Henna for hair | Coconut oil for hair | Hair types | Tea tree oil for hair | Herbal hair oil | Digestion tablets | Hair growth ingredients | Multivitamins tablets | Herbal tablets | Hair fall treatment | Hair care tips | Hair fall symptoms | How to stop receding hairline | What does minoxdil do | Foods to avoid for healthy hair | Hair treatment online |